Ajhenk0955/DSNSerendip/ProjectFolder/README.md

 If it's GPUs then the files need to be cleaned up, and then we just add the new functions in.

+Double checked what we have in our specs.
+Currently we use mainly the FPGA:

+FPGA has : ADC -> DDC -> PFB -> Corner Turner -> FFT -> Thresholder ->
+GPU : Data Analysis -> header and binary file generation

 The gist is this: python script turns files into borph then the borph file is loaded and configured to the roach board.